ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/06-more-lists.md

     This means that we can iterate the list in both directions.
     The disadvantage against normal single-linked lists is that the operations become slightly more complex, with more pointer redirections.
+    In addition, double-linked nodes use more memory than single-linked nodes.

 General lists
 :   Sometimes we want to be able to access elements at arbitrary positions,